pyshadi/PlateCapacitorApp/README.md

 # Plate Capacitor Simulation

-A web application that allows you to simulate the behavior of a capacitor in different scenarios.
-You can visualize the charging and discharging processes of a capacitor and observe how the voltage, current, and charge change over time.
+This web application is a school project from 2018 that allows users to simulate the behavior of a capacitor in various scenarios.
+Users can visualize the charging and discharging processes of a capacitor and observe how the voltage, current, and charge change over time. <br><br>
-<br><br>
 ![UI](assets/ui.png)

 ## Features